Sponsored Projects Office, University of California, Berkeley

-A Quick Guide to Working with NSF's FastLane: https://www.fastlane.nsf.gov/
+Quick Guide to Working with NSF FastLane and Research.gov

 The National Science Foundation's FastLane is a web-based computer system used for information exchange and business transactions between NSF and its client community.